angusbarbour/MCA-2020/README.md

 For task two, we were asked to make histograms from two of the transformations: MFCC'S and Chromograms.
 The histograms can be seen below:

 ### Chromograms
+In Sound analaysis, Chromograms are used to represent melodic and harmonic characteristics in music.
+Chromograms have 12 different features, this is due to the fact that these features represent 12 different pitch classes.
+These pitch classes are: {C, C♯, D, D♯, E , F, F♯, G, G♯, A, A♯, B}.
+Since chromograms only represent these 12 different pitch classes, I have produced 12 histograms for each feature down below:

 ![Techno Chromo Histogram](https://github.com/angusbarbour/MCA-2020/blob/master/images/techno_chromo_histogram1.png)